 How WD-40 Can Be Used for Garden Tool Storage & Maintenance

 Garages and sheds can only do so much to protect your tools from the elements.
-To avoid the damages of moisture – especially throughout autumn and winter – you must take extra steps to defend your belongings.
-Your tools can last a lifetime if you spend a little time on maintenance after each use.
+To avoid the damages of moisture – especially throughout Autumn and Winter – you must take extra steps to defend your belongings.
+Your tools can last a lifetime if you spend a few extra minutes on maintenance after each use.

-WD-40 is one of the most important and beneficial tools you can have to hand to ensure a smooth and relaxing gardening experience. can be used for a multitude of garden jobs, from protecting you shears to de-rusting metal garden furniture – the spectrum of its uses is vast and without end.
+WD-40 is one of the most important and beneficial tools you can have to hand to ensure a smooth and relaxing gardening experience.
+It can be used for a multitude of garden jobs, from protecting your shears, to de-rusting metal garden furniture – the spectrum of its uses is vast and without end.

 Garden Tool Storage Ideas

-When your lawnmower is not in use, especially over the winter or periods when you are away from home, it’s important to drain the fuel before storing it away.
-This is because the alcohol in the fuel can damage any plastic materials it comes into contact with and can cause the fuel tank to rust.
+When your lawnmower is not in use, especially over the Winter, or periods when you are away from home, it’s important to drain its fuel before storing it away.
+This is because the alcohol in the fuel can damage any plastic materials it comes into contact with, and can cause the fuel tank to rust.
 Ensure you check the manufacturers guide before completely draining the fuel tank.
-Lawn mower maintenance over winter is important to carry out to protect it when not in use.
+Lawn mower maintenance is important to carry out during the Winter months, to ensure it is protected when not in use.

 Finally, after each use, you should give the lawnmower a little elbow grease.
-Cleaning the frame and underside of the mower with a hose will ensure any dirt, grit and garden waste do not damage it over time.
-Consider adding an extra layer of protection after it has dried by using a go-to lubricant such as , which provides anti wear properties and extends the life of tools and equipment.
+Cleaning the frame and underside of the mower with a hose will ensure any dirt, grit or garden waste do not damage it over time.
+Consider adding an extra layer of protection after it has dried by using a go-to lubricant such as WD-40 High Performance PFTE Lubricant, which provides anti-wear properties, and extends the life of tools and equipment.

 Garden Hand Tools Storage & Maintenance